Skip to content

 The exact workload identifier structure is implementation-specific.

-spiffe identities for authorization can be derived in various ways by the underlying
+SPIFFE identities for authorization can be derived in various ways by the underlying

 implementation.
 Common methods include: